 print in [Test] and [Trade] mode to the log file.

 print in all modes to the message window and log file (= TO_WINDOW

 TO_DIAG - print to the diag.txt file (see Verbose).
 Note that log files and diag.txt file are not yet open in the INITRUN.

-TO_CSV - print into a file
+TO_CSV - print to a file

-with the name of the script and extension ".csv", for exporting data.
+with the script name and extension ".csv"

 TO_REPORT - print in the EXITRUN to the performance report, for displaying additional performance parameters.